cofactoryai/textbase/README.md

 Just implement the `on_message` function and Textbase will take care of the rest :)

-Since it is just Python you can use whatever
+Since it is just Python you can use whatever models, libraries, vector databases and APIs you want.

 _Coming soon:_